lfost42/grafana-notes/k8s/CKAplab1.md

 This is among the most highly recommended [Youtube playlist](https://www.youtube.com/playlist?list=PLkDZsCgo3Isr4NB5cmyqG7OZwYEx5XOjM) for CKA.

-If you're using the sailor-sh environment, you won't be able to copy/paste these commands unless you navigate to this github within the testing environment.
+If you're using the sailor-sh environment, you won't be able to copy/paste these commands but typing them in is good practice!

 ## -1- ArgoCD (no setup needed)